RosettaCommons/documentation/Rosetta-on-different-scales.md

 10<sup>4</sup>
 ------------------
-At this scale, we are able to start seriously sampling larger scale docking problems while repacking and even redesigning JELLY TODO: global vs local docking?
+At this scale, we are able to start seriously sampling larger scale docking problems while repacking and even redesigning.
+This is also reasonable for smallish backbone sampling protocols, like [[loop modeling]] of a single, moderate-length loop.
+JELLY TODO: global vs local docking?
 These sorts of problems you will need serious hardware to run: either long periods of time (overnight to days) on lab workhorses, small runs on lab-scale clusters (hundreds of CPUs), or tiny runs on large supercomputers.